Max-infinitely divisible models and inference for spatial extremes: Introduction

-Figure~\ref{fig:extcoefWinds} reveals that $\theta_D(z)$ is increasing rather than being constant with respect to $z$ and the time unit over which maxima are calculated, which contradicts max-stability for these block sizes.
 In this paper, we suggest using max-infinitely divisible (max-id) processes as models for capturing dependence in finite block maxima.
 Max-id models play an important role in the limit theory of triangular arrays of random vectors \citep{Balkema.al.1993} and naturally extend the class of max-stable models, relaxing their restrictive stability properties.
-They retain attractive theoretical properties reflecting the particular positive dependence structure of maxima, and ensure validity of distributions after a change of temporal support, e.g., when characterising the joint distribution of daily maxima from a model fitted to yearly maxima.
+They retain attractive theoretical properties reflecting the particular positive dependence structure of maxima resulting from the operation of taking pointwise maxima of independent and identically distributed (iid) processes, and they ensure validity of distributions of maxima of events after a change of temporal support, e.g., when characterizing the joint tail of monthly variables based on a distribution fitted to yearly maxima.
+The latter property holds if we assume that the original events possess a stationary distribution in time and arrive independently in time according to a Poisson process.
+Such assumptions may not always be realistic in practice, but these properties nevertheless suggest using max-id distributions as conceptually appealing models preserving mechanisms that are well known for max-stable processes.

-We here propose general construction principles for building new parametric max-id models, and we characterise their dependence properties.
-We design max-id models for spatial maxima that bridge asymptotic independence and dependence, while keeping the widely-used extremal-$t$ process \citep{op2013} as a max-stable submodel.
-The increased tail flexibility of our new models makes them attractive for modelling maxima taken over relatively small blocks such as days or weeks, which also increases the effective sample size, leading to improved statistical efficiency.
+As the class of max-id process is substantially larger than that of max-stable processes, it is important to constrain max-id models in a sensible way.
+Here, we propose general construction principles for building new parametric max-id models that remain in the ``neighborhood'' of some popular max-stable processes, with tail dependence properties that can be precisely characterized.
+We focus on designing max-id models for spatial maxima that smoothly bridge asymptotic dependence and independence regimes, while keeping the widely-used extremal-$t$ max-stable process \citep{op2013} as a max-stable submodel on the boundary of the parameter space.
+The increased tail flexibility of our new models makes them attractive for modeling maxima taken over relatively small blocks such as days or weeks, which also increases the effective sample size when fitting the model, leading to improved statistical efficiency.
+Our focus is on spatial modeling, but of course distributions for multivariate random vectors represent a special case of this framework.